Reclined Butterfly Pose -Supta Baddha Konasana

 Step by step

-- Lie back either on the floor, a bolster, or propped on your forearms.
-If supported, place your hands on your belly or out to the sides.
+- Lie back either on the floor or a bolster.
+Place your hands on your belly or out to the sides.

 - Stay for five to ten breaths, or longer if part of a Yin or Restorative practice.